HuidaeCho/canopy/TECHNICAL_MANUAL.md

 ## Authors

-Owen Smith, IESA, University of North Georgia
+Owen Smith, Institute for Environmental and Spatial Analysis, University of North Georgia

 ## Introduction